 Banquet diplomacy…and court jealousies

 One of these women was Olympias.
 It seems that Philip II sincerely loved Olympias, but things turned sour when he started getting involved with other women.
-By the time Alexander was born, their relationship was poisoned.
-They hated each other deeply and Olympias began to fear for her life.
-As a foreigner, she is not appreciated by the Macedonians.
-She is believed to have magical powers.
+By the time Alexander was born, their relationship had been poisoned.
+They deeply hated each other, and Olympias began to fear for her life.
+As a foreigner, she was not appreciated by the Macedonians, who believed she had magical powers.

-She belongs to a secret society as a praetress of Orpheus, a cult of Dionysus.
-Olympia also charms snakes and often walks around with one or two garlanded snakes around her.
-She even sleeps with snakes in her royal bed.
-The situation deteriorates for Philippe, who has a phobia of snakes.
-One day, on entering the room, he sees Olympias with a snake in her bed, which literally makes him lose his head.
+She belonged to a secret society as a priestess of Orpheus, a cult of Dionysus.
+Olympias also charmed snakes and often walked around with one or two garlanded snakes around her.
+She even slept with snakes in her royal bed.
+The situation deteriorated for Philip, who had a phobia of snakes.
+One day, upon entering the room, he saw Olympias with a snake in her bed, which literally made him lose his head.

-However, it’s essential to note that Olympias is a powerful, intelligent and well-connected woman.
-Her most valuable asset is her son, Alexander.
+However, it’s essential to note that Olympias was a powerful, intelligent, and well-connected woman.
+Her most valuable asset was her son, Alexander.

-Alexander’s father is a functional alcoholic with hundreds of enemies who want him dead.
-Philip 2 is an absent mother who is at best indifferent, and at worst extremely stern.
-His mother, Olympias, is paranoid, sees plots against her everywhere and tries to turn Alexander against his father.
-She tells him that he is the son of Jupiter, the most important god.
-From childhood, Alexander’s ambitions for greatness are immense, his parents’ expectations impossible to fulfill, and he finds himself caught between two parents who despise each other.
+Alexander’s father was a functional alcoholic with hundreds of enemies who wanted him dead.
+Philip II was an absent mother who was at best indifferent, and at worst extremely stern.
+His mother, Olympias, was paranoid, saw plots against her everywhere, and tried to turn Alexander against his father.
+She told him that he was the son of Jupiter, the most important god.
+From childhood, Alexander’s ambitions for greatness were immense, his parents’ expectations impossible to fulfill, and he found himself caught between two parents who despised each other.

-After hunting and training, the banquet is a veritable institution.
-It’s not a 5 à 7 like we poor moderns.
-A proper banquet can last three days.
-It’s an eloquence contest, an important morale-boosting party, a kind of carnival where people say things they wouldn’t otherwise say, AND it’s also a drinking party.
-Being drunk is not only allowed, it’s encouraged.
-In fact, in the eyes of this macho bunch, the problem isn’t so much being drunk as looking drunk.
+After hunting and training, the banquet was a veritable institution.
+It was not a 5 à 7 like we poor moderns.
+A proper banquet could last three days.
+It was an eloquence contest, an important morale-boosting party, a kind of carnival where people said things they wouldn’t otherwise say, AND it was also a drinking party.
+Being drunk was not only allowed, it was encouraged.
+In fact, in the eyes of this macho bunch, the problem wasn’t so much being drunk as looking drunk.

-Drinking is a matter of honor.
-The Greeks, who think they’re better than everyone else, often mock the Macedonians for drinking their wine undiluted.
-They regard them as Barbarians.
-And according to Alexander’s biographers, it seems that Macedonians do indeed often drink their wine without mixing it with water.
+Drinking was a matter of honor.
+The Greeks, who thought they were better than everyone else, often mocked the Macedonians for drinking their wine undiluted.
+They regarded them as Barbarians.
+And according to Alexander’s biographers, it seems that the Macedonians often did drink their wine without mixing it with water.

-And that can be a problem.
+And that could be a problem.
 Classics professor Carl A.P.
-Ruck in the U.S. believes that the Greeks put powerful hallucinogenic drugs in their wine, including belladonna, henbane, datura and mandrake.
+Ruck in the U.S. believed that the Greeks put powerful hallucinogenic drugs in their wine, including belladonna, henbane, datura, and mandrake.
 Keep this in mind, as it may explain the celebrations we’re about to talk about…

-A potentially momentous event occurs when Philip marries a general by the name of Attalus.
-On the wedding night, Philip 2 holds a banquet.
-Olympias is furious, but Philip 2 doesn’t care because he’s the boss.
-So they throw a banquet and drink like pigs.
+A potentially momentous event occurred when Philip married a general by the name of Attalus.
+On the wedding night, Philip II held a banquet.
+Olympias was furious, but Philip II didn’t care because he was the boss.
+So, they threw a banquet and drank like pigs.

-Everyone starts insulting each other and a fight is narrowly avoided.
-But Philip 2 isn’t happy.
-He pulls himself up on a couch and asks his son to mind his own business.
-The war between father and son begins.
-Alexander is almost exiled.
-Philip 2 never wants to see his son again.
-Discreet negotiations for the prince’s return take place immediately, but from then on, the relationship between father and son is icy.
+Everyone started insulting each other, and a fight was narrowly avoided.
+But Philip II wasn’t happy.
+He pulled himself up on a couch and asked his son to mind his own business.
+The war between father and son began.
+Alexander was almost exiled.
+Philip II never wanted to see his son again.
+Discreet negotiations for the prince’s return took place immediately, but from then on, the relationship between father and son was icy.

-During another drunken evening, Philip is assassinated.
-Alexander is proclaimed king and finally turns his attention to the most formidable enemy of the age, Darius, king of the Persians.
-Alexander has been dreaming of glory since he was a boy, and now he’s at the head of a 50,000-strong army to attack the largest empire of the age: Persia.
+During another drunken evening, Philip was assassinated.
+Alexander was proclaimed king and finally turned his attention to the most formidable enemy of the age, Darius, king of the Persians.
+Alexander had been dreaming of glory since he was a boy, and now he was at the head of a 50,000-strong army to attack the largest empire of the age: Persia.

 Who’s idea was it to burn down Persepolis?

-After three dazzling assaults against Persian troops, Alexander the Great finally entered the Persian capital: Persepolis.
-It’s an incredibly rich city in the middle of the desert, built solely to house the king of kings.
-It’s grandiose, magnificent and glorious.
-Alexander’s entrance is triumphal, and as a bonus, he discovers the most gigantic treasure of the time in the city, equivalent to around one hundred tons of pure silver, or 120,000 silver talents, a kind of ingot weighing 28 kilos of pure silver.
+After three dazzling assaults on Persian troops, Alexander the Great finally entered the Persian capital: Persepolis.
+It was an incredibly rich city in the middle of the desert, built solely to house the king of kings.
+Grandiose, magnificent, and glorious, Alexander’s entrance was triumphal, and as a bonus, he discovered the most gigantic treasure of the time in the city, equivalent to around one hundred tons of pure silver, or 120,000 silver talents, a kind of ingot weighing 28 kilos of pure silver.

-But that’s Alexander’s point of view.
-From the population’s point of view, things aren’t going so well… After having prevented his troops from pillaging the fortified cities of Gaza and Tyre, Alexander this time granted them the right to plunder without restriction for a whole day.
-For the population, it’s total horror: looting, gang rapes, gratuitous murders.
-Not a good day for Persepolis.
+But that was Alexander’s perspective.
+From the people’s view, things were not going so well.
+After having prevented his troops from pillaging the fortified cities of Gaza and Tyre, Alexander this time granted them the right to plunder without restriction for a whole day.
+For the population, it was total horror: looting, gang rapes, gratuitous murders.
+It was not a good day for Persepolis.

 What everyone agrees on is that Alexander and his army couldn’t care less about Persepolis.
-The city is in the middle of the desert, it’s useless and they don’t know what to do with it.
-There’s already an economic capital in Persia, Babylon, and they’ve already got it.
-So setting fire to Persepolis is no great loss.
+The city was in the middle of the desert, it was no use to the Macedonian army as they already had an economic capital in Persia, Babylon.
+Besides, Persepolis represented all the vain glory of the fallen king.

 Fighting hangover